MWSandbox/docs/certifications/AZ-700-notes.md

   - IP ranges should not be overlapping
   - Configuration:
     - Block traffic from one direction to the other
-    - Allow forwarding of traffic from one direction to the other
+    - Allow forwarding of traffic from one direction to the other (VNet in between)
-    - Virtual network gateway or Route server can be configured
+    - Gateway transit: Use the Virtual Network Gateway of another VNet and route server
   - Sensitive data should be encrypted -> Use network gateway
+  - In a globally peered Vnet, resources in one Vnet can communicate/interact with the front-end IP addresses of a Basic internal load balancer.
+  - Service chaining:
+    - Direct traffic to a resource in another VNet via user-defined routes (next hop IP address in different VNet - e.g. Gateway)
+    - Cannot be used when there is a user-defined route that specifies ER gateway as next hop type
-- VPN Gateway
+  - VPN peering is non-transitive: To make it transitive a VNET Gateway needs to be used
-  - Traffic over public Internet via IPSec tunnel
-  - Slower, different pricing (inbound is free)
-- Network gateway

 # WAN
 - Hub & Spoke: